samiralam/rules-compendium/docs/dmg/appendices/appendix-a-lore-glossary.md

 Moradin
 -------

 Myths told on many worlds describe Moradin *(MORE-ah-din)* crafting all the peoples of the Material Plane in his great workshop in [Mount Celestia](/sources/dnd/dmg-2024/cosmology#MountCelestia) (see [chapter 6](/sources/dnd/dmg-2024/cosmology#MountCelestia)), causing them to spring to life from inert metal when he cooled the heated castings with his breath.
-These myths are the source of Moradin’s appellation, “All-Father.”
+These myths are the source of Moradin’s appellation, "All-Father."
 Many peoples across the multiverse, including many dwarves, worship Moradin.

 Mordenkainen
 ------------